-In a recent conversation with a medical colleague, I heard about a patient that arrived distressed in Melbourne calling in a favour from her Cosmetic-Doctor-friend for an urgent recommendation for a Melbourne-based Facial Plastic Surgeon.
+In a recent conversation with a rozelle medical centre colleague, I heard about a patient that arrived distressed in Melbourne calling in a favour from her Cosmetic-Doctor-friend for an urgent recommendation for a Melbourne-based Facial specialist breast and general surgeon .

 Unfortunately, this lady who had undergone a Neck-Lift in Thailand, on her return flight was alarmed by a pulsating mass developing in her neck; what appeared on the circulated photo to be a very large haematoma!
 Yikes!